cynick/hoffmanavenuesoftware/wip/mspiff.md

 see as many films as I could.
 MSPIFF is very large, and it keeps getting bigger.

-Typically, at any time during the festival, there are films running on five screens at the same time.
+And as it grows, it gets more complex.
+As opposed to smaller festivals that only have a single screen, and therefore a person of stamina could see every film, MSPIFF typically has films running on five screens at the same time, meaning that super-consumer has to make choices.

-The interesting twist is that most films usually have two screenings, which provides quite a bit of combinatorial complexity.
+The interesting twist is that most films usually have two screenings, which provides an exponential number of ways to see the films.
-If each film screens twice, there are 2^(number of films) ways to see all of the films, a very large number indeed!
+Ie., if each film screens twice, there are 2^(number of films) ways to see all of the films, a very large number indeed!

 Now, while some people decide on all the films they want to see and obtain